learn-co-curriculum/puts-print-and-return-readme/README.md

 | `puts "hello world"`  | `nil`          |
 |`print "hello world`   | `nil`          |

-You may notice that the `puts` and `print` methods simply print values on the screen, but instead of returning the value of the content they print, they return `nil`.
+You may notice that the `puts` and `print` methods, when run in IRB, print values on the screen and then display a line like this: `=> nil`.
+This is because puts and print may print the value you want, but instead of returning that value, they return `nil`.

 Every method in Ruby returns a value by default, even custom ones.
 This returned value will be the value of the last statement.
 For example, let's look at this method called `restaurant`:
 ```ruby